 It is important to note that these samples represent only a small fraction of the more than 10,000 items and tasks currently in development to support the Pilot Test in early 2013.
 In addition, the samples are displayed using a simulated test platform that does not include accessibility tools and accommodation options that will be available when the assessments are administered to students—such as Braille, translation options, highlighter tools, and the ability to change font size or magnify portions of items.

 In the coming months, additional items and performance tasks will be made available.
 Smarter Balanced welcomes feedback and questions on the sample items and tasks.
-Comments can be submitted through an online form.

 Accessing the Sample Items and Tasks

 The sample items and performance tasks are compatible with desktop and laptop computers with the following Internet browsers:

 - Firefox 3.6 or newer